Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 After conducting exhausting research of thousands of reviews from real shoppers, we were able to narrow our selections and nominate the AmazonBasics 700W Microwave as the best microwave for college because it integrates with Alexa voice assistant, has 700 watts of cooking power, and 0.7 cubic feet of interior capacity for a space-saving microwave solution.
 Keep reading to learn more about our recommendations and the criteria we used to finalize our list of the best microwaves.

 WHY WE LIKE IT: An impressive and affordable smart tech compact microwave oven with integrated Alexa voice assistant, 700 watts of power, and 0.7 cubic feet of interior space makes this the best microwave for a college dorm.

-You’ll love that the AmazonBasics pick is an affordable microwave with Alexa voice assistant for a hands-free experience.
+You’ll love that the AmazonBasics pick is an affordable microwave with an Alexa voice assistant for a hands-free experience.
 While you don’t get a lot of cooking presets — you’re limited to making popcorn and defrosting — we do like that it’s a budget-friendly option with 10 power levels.
 You’ll get 700 watts of power and 0.7 cubic feet of interior space.
 The external dimensions of this Amazon microwave measure 17.3 inches wide, 14.1 inches deep, and 10.1 inches tall with a turntable that measures 10 inches in diameter.
 It’s a great option for anyone looking for the best compact microwaves with smart tech features.

 Award: HONORABLE MENTION